Do You Wash Bras the Right Way?

-How long your bra will last you depends on how well you look after it.
+How long your bras last depends on how well you look after them.
 If you fail to wash, dry and store them correctly, they will naturally fall apart.

 It is about the tiny little details, and if you manage to take good care of them, your bras will last you a whole season, perhaps, even the whole year.
 For instance, you must always remember to wash your bras by hand, and always use a very mild detergent.

 Make sure you do not use a detergent that is made for wool cardigans, Woolite for example.
 Such detergents contain harsh chemicals that break down the elastic and damage your bra.

 Here is the correct method of washing a bra by hand:

 - Add a few drops of lingerie wash, or silk wash, whichever you prefer.